spacetelescope/mast_contributor_tools/README.md

 `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by mast_contributor_tools based on its use in the README file for the `MetPy project <https://github.com/Unidata/MetPy>`_.

+# Additional Resources

+For more useful information, check out the following links:

+- [HLSP Contributor Guide](https://outerspace.stsci.edu/display/MASTDOCS/HLSP+Contributor+Guide) - Full documentation, instructions, and policies about the process of submitting and HLSP to MAST.
+- [MAST Help Desk](https://outerspace.stsci.edu/display/MASTDOCS/Archive+Support) - Please contact the help desk or send an email to [mast_contrib.stsci.edu](mailto:mast_contrib.stsci.edu) if you have any questions about using this package!